torvalds/linux/Documentation/arch/arm/booting.rst

 The following documentation is relevant to 2.4.18-rmk6 and beyond.

-In order to boot ARM Linux, you require a boot loader, which is a small program that runs before the main kernel.
-The boot loader is expected to initialise various devices, and eventually call the Linux kernel, passing information to the kernel.
+In order to boot ARM GNU/Linux, you require a boot loader, which is a small program that runs before the main kernel.
+The boot loader is expected to initialise various devices, and eventually call the GNU/Linux kernel, passing information to the kernel.

 Essentially, the boot loader should provide (as a minimum) the